 - Application Type - Currently, only OpenId Connect apps that require faceless Machine to Machine integrations with Client Credential grant types are supported.
 In future releases, web and device apps requiring Authorization Code, Device Code and other grant types will be supported.

 - Application Category - Select the category that best applies: Customer, Partner, Supplier or MSP.

 - Active - Apps are set to Active status by default.
 Remove the checkmark to make the app Inactive.

 - Credential Type - Set to Shared Secret.
 Your Secret is generated when these settings are saved.
 In a future release, the JSON Web Key (JWKS) based credential type will also be supported.

 - Client ID (read-only field) - The auto-generated Client ID is part of your OAuth 2.0 client credentials, used to authenticate requests to the CCW API.
 Client ID is a unique random string that starts with "CCW" + your client prefix.
 To copy the Client ID, click the Copy button to the right of the field.

 - API user - Users who have been approved and set up as API users by the CCW support team can be selected here.
 Please work with your Coupa Admin to set up API users.

 - Scopes - Every CCW API requires a specific Scope, or end point.
-Currently, Candidates is the only API available with a Scope, as ccw.candidates.
+API's currently available with a Scope: